 Once customers put on Oculus Rift they can literally walk around and check how they would look like from all angles.

-That way you can order a product just by pressing a single button.
+That way shoppers can order a product just by pressing a single button.

 Each dash button is brand specific and it could be used for ordering a single product that ran out in the household.

-That way when you run out of washing powder or blades you can simply press a button and a new delivery will be made for you.
+That way when people run out of washing powder or blades, they can simply press a button and a new delivery will be made for them.

 People are still attracted to go shopping in a physical store because they want to be able to see, touch and try the merchandise.